-If you're not sure how high to hang art on your walls, these tips offer helpful ideas and designer secrets for getting the best look when hanging artwork.
+If you're not sure how high to hang pictures and art on your walls, you're not alone.
+These tips offer helpful ideas and designer secrets for getting the best look when hanging artwork.

-Begin to think of the artwork you are hanging as it relates to everything around it.
-Whether you hang a framed picture over a sofa, on a stairway wall, or in the hall, each of these spaces will have elements to consider.
+A better approach is to weigh a few different factors to determine the proper height to hang pictures.
+Think of the artwork you're hanging and its relationship to its surroundings.
+Whether you hang a framed picture over a sofa, on a stairway wall, or in the entryway, each of these spaces has unique elements to consider.

 Here are more tips on hanging art in your home:

-- Will you mainly be standing in the room (as in an entryway or hallway)?
-If so, it may make sense to hang artwork a bit higher than the 60-65 inch center starting point–especially if the ceiling is tall.
+Hallways and entryways: Will you mostly be standing in the room?
+If so, it may make sense to hang artwork a bit higher than the 60–65-inch center starting point–especially if the ceiling is tall.

-- Do you need to relate artwork to the furniture below it?
-Absolutely!
-A large framed piece over a sofa or sideboard relates more easily when hung so the bottom of the frame is positioned 6 to 12 inches above the top of the sofa back or tabletop.
+Consider size: A large framed piece over a sofa or sideboard relates more easily when hung so the bottom of the frame is positioned six-to-12 inches above the top of the sofa back or tabletop.
 This won’t work, however, if your artwork is very small.
 In that case, consider hanging the piece in a group of other objects such as plates, mirrors, or decorative items.

-- Does the center rule apply if you are hanging a tall vertical picture, panel, or poster?
-In this case, it may be better to think about placing the art so that the top one-third area of the picture is near eye level.
+Vertical art: Does the center rule apply if you are hanging a tall vertical picture, panel, or poster?
+In this case, it may be better to think about placing the art so the top third of the picture is near eye level.
 However, the actual height of the piece will determine the best position on the wall.
-Again, have someone hold it lower and higher as you see what looks best.
+Again, have someone hold it lower and higher so you can see what looks best.

-To recap, the eye level rule you’ve heard about is just a general guideline, but can be helpful as you begin to look for places to hang your art.
-Always view artwork in relation to a room’s furnishings and try out various heights before you punch holes in the wall for picture hooks.
+Rather than only going by the eye level rule, always view artwork in relation to a room’s furnishings.
+Take the time to try out various heights and locations before you punch holes in the wall for picture hooks.